 - Make sure that all staff contact details are currently up to date in case of an emergency

-- Consider timer switches or ensure sufficient lighting is left on at the premises and surrounding areas such as your business car park
+- Consider timer switches or ensure sufficient lighting is on at the premises and surrounding areas such as your business car park

 - Have you thought about the threat of arson to your business?
-Ensure there are no flammable materials left in and around your business premises such as packaging, gas bottles, clothing and more.
+Ensure there are no flammable materials in and around your business premises such as packaging, gas bottles, clothing and more.
 It isn’t just theft businesses need to look out for.

 - Review your CCTV to confirm it is fully operational, provides high quality, preferably HD images and is positioned to cover as much of the business’s public and private areas a possible.
 If you need to upgrade your CCTV systems, pick a quality supplier, preferably one that is fully accredited and partners with leading manufacturers.
 When it comes to video surveillance we work with Hikvision, Alhua, and Avigilon

 - You should consider a mobile phone app.
 These allow remote connectivity to your CCTV system, as well as an audio capacity to engage with any intruder.
 A remotely monitored CCTV system will have this covered if you’re looking for optimum performance and security

 - Ensure that you retain no cash on your business premises overnight (leave a note on the door stating that no cash or valuables are there overnight).
 Alternatively, store them in a security accredited safe, bolted to the floor.

 - If you are operating a construction site make sure all plant equipment is protected and left safely to reduce the impact of theft.